 Both themes are used by thousands of users and most of them are more than happy, as the average rating is 5 out of 5 stars.

-GeneratePress doubled the number of active installations in the last 2 years: from 200K to 400K and is now in the top 15 most popular themes in WordPress repository.
+GeneratePress doubled the number of active installations in the last 2 years: from 200K to 400K and is now installed on 500K websites.
+It’s in the top 15 most popular themes in WordPress repository.

-Kadence reached 100,000 active installations in just 1 year.
+Kadence reached 100,000 active installations in just 1 year and is now used on 200K websites.
 This is pretty impressive!
 It’s been one of the most downloaded theme this year and is in top 10 most popular themes in the WordPress directory.

 GeneratePress is pretty easy to customize.
 You can adjust the appearance from WordPress Customizer (Appearance –> Customize).